bxlab/cmdb-quantbio/assignments/lab/sequence-alignment/assignment/index.md

     - View region chrI:27,000-32,000
     - Click - to zoom out twice
     - Save PNG Image ... as A01_01-06.png
-    - Describe in README.md how this visualization compares to BYxRM_GenoData.txt
+    - Describe in README.md how this visualization compares to [haplotypes](https://www.genome.gov/genetics-glossary/haplotype) in BYxRM_GenoData.txt

     Submit the following